trustmark-2005-ltd/TrustMark-Retrofit-Integration/README.md

 File uploads can be preloaded and attached during submission of the Assessment, Project, Lodgement and also as a standalone Supporting Document attaching to an existing Project.
 See [FileUploadToken](#fileuploadtoken)

+Lodged Measures can be amended when needed using the [LodgementAmend](#lodgementamend)

 ### Version

 A version value of `2022-04-01` should be supplied.